University of Massachusetts School of Law: Post-Graduation Employment Statistics

 According to UMass Law's official 2017 ABA-required disclosures, 72% of the Class of 2018 obtained full-time, long-term, bar-required employment nine months after graduation.
 UMass Law's Law School Transparency under-employment score is 28.3%, indicating the percentage of the Class of 2016 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Bar Passage Rates

 UMass Law's July 2018 Massachusetts first-time bar passage rate was 92.6%, the third highest passage rate of the Massachusetts law schools.

 The 2017 first-time bar passage rate for all jurisdictions was 72.7%, and the 2017 first-time bar passage rate for the Massachusetts Bar exam was 75.6%.
 UMass Law's 2015 Ultimate Bar Pass Rate (within 2 years of graduating) for all jurisdictions was 88.7%.

 Costs

-The cost of tuition, fees, and health insurance at UMass Law for the 2019 academic year is $29,461 for full-time, in-state students, $38,369 for full-time, out-of-state students, and $31,387 for full-time, Rhode Island and Vermont residents.
+The cost of tuition, fees, and health insurance at UMass Law for the 2022-2023 academic year is $30,450 for full-time, in-state students, $39,550 for full-time, out-of-state students, and $32,450 for full-time, Rhode Island and Vermont residents.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $162,311.
+Students attending part-time will be charged on a per-credit basis.
+For 9 credits in the part-time program, the cost is $22,906.04 per year for in-state students, $29,731.10 for out of state students and $24,406.16 for students in regional proximity.